Food Glorious Food

 Gylly Cafe gets the Falmouth vote for all day all round cuisine from a terrific Full Cornish Breakfast, to their fire pit BBQ and home made breads and cakes from the Bakery on the Beach.

 Their all day terrace menu is great value and offers so much more than your average beach café does.
 Their daily changing restaurant menu, created by head Chef Dale McIntosh, is superb.
 He is one of the most talented chefs in the South West so enjoy him before he becomes too famous!
-He was recently a contestant on Master Chef the Professionals.
+He was a contestant on Master Chef the Professionals in 2017.

 Gylly Beach Cafe – Cliff Road – Falmouth.
 TR11 4PATelephone: 01326 312884 website: www.gyllybeach.com

-Padstow or Padstein as it is now nicknamed
+Padstow or Padstein as it has now been nicknamed

-If you decide to visit Padstow whilst staying here and you wish to eat in one of the renowned restaurants there, then make sure that you book well in advance.
-Rick Stein and Paul Ainsworth both have lovely restaurants in Padstow but they are always fully booked and for months in advance.
+If you plan to visit Padstow whilst staying here and you wish to eat in one of the renowned restaurants there, then make sure that you book well in advance.
+Rick Stein and Paul Ainsworth, to name but a few, both have lovely restaurants in Padstow but they are generally fully booked, in high season this can be for months in advance.
+So worth booking before you come to Cornwall for a special occasion.

-If you didn’t book a table or are in a hurry then Rick Stein has a super fish and chip restaurant on the quay in Padstow.
+But don’t worry if your visit is a last minute idea and you haven’t booked a table as Rick Stein has a super fish and chip restaurant on the quay in Padstow with a take away and a gorgeous fish deli restaurant.
 So why not grab a bench seat at one of the long refectory tables and wait a few minutes to be served really delicious fish and chips.
 You will then understand why Mr Stein has become so popular!
-He has a cooking school, shop and deli on the quay in Padstow also worth a visit when there.
+He has a cooking school, shop and deli on the quay and more outlets in Padstow town also worth a visit when there.
+On the outskirts of Padstow is the Cornish Arms that is a Rick Stein pub, open all year and very reasonably.
+He has a lovely bistro in Padstow called St Petrocs.

-Rick has another fish and chip restaurants at Events Square here in Falmouth which he sometimes visits.
-He is apparently just like he is on television, a really super guy.
+But if you want to try Mr Steins legendary cooking you dont have to go far as Rick has a fish and chip restaurant & takeaway in Events Square here in Falmouth which he sometimes visits.
 It is always busy there and for good reason, the food is always great as are the takeaways.

-Mr Stein has another restaurant in Porthleven and a really super café at Fistral Beach near Newquay.
+Mr Stein has several other restaurants in Cornwall, an outstanding harbour side restaurant in Porthleven and a really super beach café at Fistral Beach Newquay.
 He will probably have a few more by the time you read this website as his popularity is growing here in Cornwall.
 His restaurants and other establishments have created a lot of jobs for locals and continue to provide a really great product for his ever swelling client base.

 Rick Stein Restaurants.
 Website: www.rickstein.com